 Harry Potter is extremely popular everywhere.
 It might be more popular in Japan than in its native UK and is only second to the United States.
 Japan is even getting its own Wizarding World theme park.

 The series of children's novels A Series of Unfortunate Events became popular in Canada long before they were in the U.S., and they were significantly more popular there.

-Another historical use would be the immense popularity of the Arabian Nights in Europe and America after they were first translated.
+A historical use would be the immense popularity of the Arabian Nights in Europe and America after they were first translated.
 While not hugely unpopular in the Middle East, the tales that came into Western knowledge were often not of massive importance and were actually looked down upon at several points in history.
 The popularity of translations, however, soared through the roof, having a huge influence on European and American writers and accumulating devoted fans and even fan societies.

-France was pretty much the only place where Philip K. Dick achieved much fame as something more than a cult writer, until the last few years of his life.
+France was the only place where Philip K. Dick achieved much fame as something more than a cult writer, until the last few years of his life.
 Possibly because the themes of his stories tended to dovetail with the ideas of then-current French postmodernist philosophy.

-Similarily, Stanislav Lem is hugely popular in German intellectualist circles and his works are even part of many philosophy lessons at universities.
+Stanislaw Lem is hugely popular in German intellectualist circles and his works are even part of many philosophy lessons at universities.

 Jennings, a series of humorous English children's books set in a boarding school, were fairly successful in their native country but were (and are) overshadowed by the more famous Just William stories by Richmal Crompton.
 They became hugely popular in Norway under the name Stompa.
 The Norwegian translations of the books spawned four feature films and a radio sitcom series in the fifties and sixties.
 Reruns of the radio episodes are still being broadcast regularly, by popular demand.

 Given that there's been manga, anime and video game adaptations of the Australian fantasy book series Deltora Quest, it must be mighty popular over there.